harishkrishnav/PounceScoreBounceBot/README.md

 scorer's view

-Typing `!scores` at any time from any channel will display all the scores.
+Typing `!scores` at any time from any channel will display all the scores and the members of each team.

 If there are connectivity issues, the bot may reload and the scores may reset to zero.
 A warning will be displayed and the scores will have to be entered again.
 Pounce/bounce should not be affected.